 Undereating isn’t just about not getting enough nutrients; it’s about not getting enough of the right nutrients.

 So what happens if you don’t eat enough?

 Let’s say you cut all carbs and only eat 99.9% fat-free foods.
 Right off the bat, your thyroid suffers.
 Your body runs on three macronutrients: proteins, carbohydrates, and fats.
 Everything you eat or drink is broken down into these three, so if one of them is missing, your body will slow your thyroid output to maintain an energy balance.

 Muscle has higher caloric needs, so it’s the first to stop being nourished after you reduce your calorie intake.
 Think of the flabby treadmill runner: burning a lot of energy without replacing it afterward.
 Your body burns muscle to balance out your low calorie consumption, giving you a “soft” look even if you work out every day.

 Your body doesn’t need much muscle to survive, which is why it’s the first thing to go in response to a caloric deficit.
 So what does it need?
 Fat!
 That’s right, fat plays an important role in almost all basic body functions, so you know it’ll be the last thing to go!

 Pop quiz: Why is your belly the fastest part of your body to gain fat and the slowest to lose it?
 Because of your vital organs!

 Undereating also affects your hormones.
 Ghrelin (the hormone that makes you hungry) increases, while leptin (the hormone that affects neuroendocrine and metabolic function) decreases.
 To compensate, your metabolism drops, prompting your body to hang onto fat as an energy source.

-Fat is the #1 problem people struggle with when trying to figure out how to eat less.
+Fat is the #1 problem people struggle with.
 Obesity is an epidemic we’re losing against.
 Ironically, fat is both essential and deadly.
 So how do you get rid of something you need that can kill you?